PacktPublishing/QGIS-Becoming-a-GIS-Power-User/README.md

 # QGIS: Becoming a GIS Power User
-This is the code repository for [QGIS: Becoming a GIS Power User] (https://www.packtpub.com/big-data-and-business-intelligence/qgisbecoming-gis-power-user), published by Packt.
+This is the code repository for [QGIS: Becoming a GIS Power User](https://www.packtpub.com/big-data-and-business-intelligence/qgisbecoming-gis-power-user), published by Packt.
 It contains all the necessary code files.

 ## What You Will Learn: